Aryan9131/CN-React-practice/README.md

-Here's a sample README for your **MovieCatalog** project made using the OMDB API, React, and React Router.
-You can modify it as needed:

----

 # MovieCatalog

 Welcome to **MovieCatalog**, a web application built with React and powered by the OMDB API.
 This application allows users to search for movies, see recommendations, like or unlike movies, and view full movie details.